 7.e Project-based Vouchers: Boston Housing Authority Section 8 Project Based Voucher Program Background As a result of the Fiscal Year 2001 HUD Appropriations Act, regulations were issued incorporating the Project Based Assistance requirements into the merged voucher program.
 These regulations were originally published in the Federal Register on January 16, 2001 and permitted 7.0 the BHA to enter into a housing assistance payments (HAP) contracts with otherwise qualified owners provided the HAP contracts were in congruence with the PHA Plan (see 42 U.S.C.
 1437c-1, implemented at 24 CFR part 903.)
 HUD defines "consistency with the PHA Plan" as a demonstration by the PHA that circumstances exist that indicate that project basing of the units, rather than tenant-basing of the same subsidy assistance is an appropriate option.
 Subsequently, HUD promulgated the Project Based Voucher Program; Final Rule on October 13, 2005, incorporating therein the sum and substance of the January, 2001 Initial Guidance.
 The following discusses the BHA's implementation of this important policy tool.
 PHA Plan HUD's initial guidance published January, 2001 and again incorporated into the October, 2005 final rule specifies that PHAs that wish to use the project-based voucher option must attach a 7.0 statement to the PHA Plan template.
 66 Fed.
 Reg.
 3608. ☐ The statement must include the projected number of project-based units and general locations, and □ how project basing would be consistent with the PHA plan.
 THE PROJECTED NUMBER OF PROJECT BASED UNITS Under the Project Based Voucher (PBV) regulations, the BHA has the option to convert up to 20% of our tenant based voucher allocation to project based assistance.
-With the BHA's present 7.0 portfolio size of 14,149 tenant-based units, 20% would equate to 2830 units.
-By the end of BHA Fiscal Year 2015, the BHA anticipates that it will have 1516 units under contract in its PBV Program.
+With the BHA's present 7.0 portfolio size of 14,284 tenant-based units, 20% would equate to 2857 units.
+By the end of BHA Fiscal Year 2016, the BHA anticipates that it will have 1679 units under contract in its PBV Program.
 The BHA may grant project base vouchers only if the contract is consistent with the goals of deconcentrating poverty and expanding housing and economic opportunities.
-Projects may not be 7.0 sited in areas where the census data reflects a poverty rate of greater than 20% unless there is evidence that the project will further deconcentration goals.
+Projects may not be sited in areas where the census data reflects a poverty rate of greater than 20% unless there is 7.0 evidence that the project will further deconcentration goals.
 All of the BHA's Project Based Vouchers under lease have met HUD's requirements listed above regarding the location of projects.
 FUTURE SITING OF SECTION 8 BASED VOUCHER PROJECTS: STRATEGIC INVESTMENT The PBV rules permit a PHA to give an award of PBV vouchers if a developer has successfully obtained financing from other competitive rounds; where an award of PBV assets was not contemplated.
 In the event that resources permit and an otherwise qualified project is presented, the BHA reserves the ability to review individual requests.
-Presently no firm plan to promulgate a funding round for PBVs.
-All units must serve homeless households and/or elderly / disabled 7.0 households. e Were the BHA to site future PBVs, the project should have strategic importance for the social or economic well being of the community.
+All units must serve homeless 7.0 households and/or elderly / disabled households. e Future PBV project sites should have strategic importance for the social or economic well being of the community.
 This should be demonstrated both by an analysis of how the proposed project will meet a specific community need as well as by the level of public support for the project.
 By necessity, this will vary depending on the type of project being proposed.
 The following guidelines should be considered: